 He was also previously an assistant coach with the women’s USA Basketball team that won the gold medal at the 2008 Summer Olympic.
 And served as an assistant coach with the NBA champion Los Angeles Lakers in 1980 and 1982.

-The New York Liberty has the dubious honor of being the team that has appeared most in the Finals (four) without winning a championship.
+The New York Liberty has the dubious honor of being the team that has appeared most in the Finals (five) without winning a championship.
 Here you’ll see the Liberty play against the Los Angeles Sparks in the first WNBA game ever.

 Magic Johnson and Mark Walter, the chairman of the Dodgers, bought the WNBA’s Los Angeles Sparks in February 2014, the league and team announced at Staples Center.